mattermost/docs/source/configure/plugins-configuration-settings.rst

 .. note::

   If you are currently using a JWT Zoom application and switch to OAuth, all users will need to connect their Zoom account using OAuth the next time they try to start a meeting.
-See the `Zoom Configuration <https://mattermost.gitbook.io/plugin-zoom/installation/zoom-configuration>`__ documentation for details.
+See the `Zoom plugin <https://github.com/mattermost/mattermost-plugin-zoom#readme>`__ documentation for details.

 .. config:setting:: plugins-zoomoauthbyaccountlevel
   :displayname: OAuth by account level app (Beta) (Plugins - Zoom)